Paul von Hindenburg: Death

-According to Günther von Tschirschky und Bögendorff, an interwar German diplomat and associate of Hindenburg who later defected to the UK, President Paul Von Hindenburg's last will and testament had criticised the Nazis and supported democracy.
+According to Günther von Tschirschky und Bögendorff, an interwar German diplomat and associate of Hindenburg who later defected to the United Kingdom, President Paul Von Hindenburg's last will and testament had criticised the Nazis and supported democracy.
 The defector said that it had also argued for the establishment of a constitutional monarchy with clear separation of powers along with the abolition of all forms of racial and religious discrimination.
 He alleged that the document had been handed over to Hitler by Hindenburg's Nazi supporting son.
 A few days after his death the Nazis released their own version of Hindenburg's final "political testament" which was complimentary of Hitler.

 Hitler had a plebiscite held on 19 August 1934, in which the German people were asked if they approved of Hitler taking the office of Führer.
 The Ja (Yes) vote amounted to 90% of the vote.
 This referendum, as well as all efforts to make Hitler Hindenburg's successor, violated the Enabling Act.
 Although it gave Hitler the right to pass laws that were contrary to the constitution, it stated that the president's powers were to remain "undisturbed", which has long been interpreted to forbid any attempt to tamper with the presidency.
 The constitution had also previously been amended in 1932 to make the president of the High Court of Justice, not the chancellor, first in the line of succession to the presidency and even then only on an interim basis until fresh elections.

 Contrary to Hindenburg's will, he was interred with his wife in a magnificent ceremony at the Tannenberg Memorial.
 In 1944, as the Soviets approached, Generalleutnant Oskar von Hindenburg moved his parents' remains to western Germany.
 In January 1945, German troops blew up the memorial.
 In 1949, Polish authorities razed the site, leaving few traces.
 His remains were temporarily interred in Thuringia along with the remains of Frederick the Great, Frederick William I, the standards of the Imperial German Army from 1914 to 1918, the files of the Foreign Office, artworks from Prussian state museums, the library of Sanssouci and the Prussian crown jewels.
-By April 1945, the Monuments, Fine Arts, and Archives Section of the United States Army uncovered the remains and transported them to Marburg, where they were interred in St. Elizabeth's Church in Marburg, were they remain to this day.
+By April 1945, the Monuments, Fine Arts, and Archives Section of the United States Army uncovered the remains and transported them to Marburg, where they were interred in St. Elizabeth's Church in Marburg, where they remain to this day.
 A plaque on his grave only commemorates the victims of war and violence, without mentioning Hindenburg's name.